Nicholas-BI/bi-projects-overview/README.md

 # Power BI Portfolio – Nicholas

-With 13+ years in manufacturing and certifications in Lean and Six Sigma (Green Belt), I bring both a wide-angle view of operations and a sharp eye for process improvement.
-That background gives me more than just data—it gives me context.
-I know what metrics matter, how processes break, and where analytics can actually move the needle.
-The result: Power BI solutions that aren’t just clean and fast—they’re grounded, practical, and built for action.
+With 13+ years in manufacturing and certifications in Lean and Six Sigma (Green Belt), I pair process insight with data fluency.
+I don’t just build dashboards—I know what to measure, why it matters, and how to drive improvement.
+My reports are fast, focused, and grounded in real operational context.

 Below are selected projects that show how I combine domain knowledge with technical depth—whether optimizing a shop floor or ranking recipes in a mobile game.